Harper College

 • Flexible Learning: Choose between on-campus, hybrid, and online learning options to tailor your academic schedule to your unique needs.

-• Career Support: Take advantage of our comprehensive career services, networking opportunities, and job placement assistance as you transition to the workforce.
+• Career Support: Take advantage of Harper's comprehensive career services, networking opportunities, and the Job Placement Resource Center (JPRC) as you transition to the workforce.

 • Basic Needs Support: Access resources and referrals for food, transportation, childcare, wellness, and housing through Hawks Care to eliminate barriers to enrolling in courses and achieving your academic goals.